MVCC operates on a rolling Admissions schedule.

 Learn more about financial aid options, our school codes, how to sign up for financial aid and more.

-Accepted, matriculated students looking to create their schedule, will work with the Advisement Office to enroll in classes.
-Please follow the steps to enroll at www.mvcc.edu/accepted.
+Accepted, matriculated students looking to create their schedule will work with the Advisement Office to enroll in classes.
+Please follow these steps to enroll.

-Non-Matriculated students are interested in taking courses without enrolling in a degree or certificate program.
-Students are not eligible for financial aid and must pay out of pocket.
+Non-matriculated students are interested in taking courses without enrolling in a degree or certificate program.
+Non-matriculated students are not eligible for financial aid and must pay out of pocket.

 - enroll full-time

 - earn a degree or certificate